|In This Issue ...

 Back to Top

-Content in the Web Diagnostic Kit is equivalent to the print version.
+Content in the Web Diagnostic Practice Exam is equivalent to the print version.
 However, the Web-based version more closely simulates the test-taking environment.

-Remember, the CPSM® Diagnostic Kit works in conjunction with the CPSM® Study Guide and the ISM Professional Series.
+Remember, the CPSM® Diagnostic Practice Exam works in conjunction with the CPSM® Study Guide and the ISM Professional Series.
 This allows you to study effectively and efficiently in the areas you need to strengthen the most.
-The CPSM® Diagnostic Kit tells you exactly where to find the explanations in the in the CPSM® Study Guide, the ISM Professional Series and a few other resources.
+The CPSM® Diagnostic Practice Exam tells you exactly where to find the explanations in the in the CPSM® Study Guide, the ISM Professional Series and a few other resources.

 Back to Top